 Reminder: if it’s Rechargeable, it’s Recyclable!

 Essex County accepts them at Household Hazardous Waste collection events.
-Residents can visit their website.
+For more information, visit ecuanj.com.

 Safe Disposal of AA, AAA, C, D, & 9-volt Batteries

 When disposing of AA, AAA, C, D, and 9-volt batteries, always tape over the terminals with masking, duct, or electrical tape to prevent a fire.
-Read more about disposing of non-rechargeable batteries.
+For more information, visit livingstonnj.org/315/Not-Rechargeable.

 From the early 1990s on, alkaline batteries have no mercury in them.
-More precise information is available online.
+More precise information is available at data.energizer.com.

 The Chinese characters on the battery - 无汞 - mean no mercury.